How to choose the best wedding photographer for your day.

 The proliferation of online wedding industry sites such as wedding blogs can also add to the confusion.
 They can promote so many different ideas and show you so many ways to spend your money, again, it’s difficult to assess the best place to allocate your hard earned wedding budget.

-Here are my top 5 reasons for choosing a wedding photographer.
+Here are my top 5 reasons for choosing the best wedding photographer for you.
 They might not be what you expect, or indeed they are probably different to the recommendations you read about online but I hope the reasons for them become apparent as you get to the bottom of this article.
 You’ll see that it’s what’s in the photographs is what is important – and the photographer that can create images of warm, genuine, fleeting wedding moments should be the one that you choose.

 1. You value your loved ones and the relationships you have with them.